The Ultimate African Safari Guide: Destinations, Costs, and Tips for 2026

 Kenya is widely recognized for its unforgettable experiences, uniquely blending wildlife, immersive cultural offerings, coastal getaways, and vast landscapes, along with numerous opportunities for outdoor recreation.

-- Samburu National Park: Off-the-beaten African safari with unique wildlife, like the ‘Samburu Special Five’, which includes gerenuk and Grevy’s zebra
+Off-the-beaten Kenya safari with unique wildlife, like the ‘Samburu Special Five’, which includes gerenuk and Grevy’s zebra

-- Strong focus on ecotourism with plenty of green activities and cultural adventures
+Strong focus on ecotourism with plenty of sustainable destinations offering green activities and cultural adventures.

 Related post: 7-Day Kenya Itinerary: Safari, Culture, and Coastal Escapes